-In our opinion, WMR JV Holdco Limited's group financial statements and company financial statements (the "financial statements"):
+In our opinion, WMR JV Investco Limited's financial statements:

-- give a true and fair view of the state of the group's and of the company's affairs as at 31 March 2021 and of the group's and company's profit and the group's and company's cash flows for the year then ended; - have been properly prepared in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006; and - have been prepared in accordance with the requirements of the Companies Act 2006.
+- give a true and fair view of the state of the company's affairs as at 31 March 2022 and of its profit and cash flows for the year then ended; - have been properly prepared in accordance with UK-adopted international accounting standards; and - · have been prepared in accordance with the requirements of the Companies Act 2006.

-We have audited the financial statements, included within the Report and Financial Statements (the "Annual Report"), which comprise: the Group consolidated and Company statement of financial position as at 31 March 2021; the Group consolidated and Company statement of comprehensive income, the Group consolidated and Company statement of cash flows, and the Group consolidated and Company statement of changes in equity for the year then ended; and the notes to the financial statements, which include a description of the significant accounting policies.
+We have audited the financial statements, included within the Report and Financial Statements (the "Annual Report"), which comprise: the statement of financial position as at 31 March 2022; the statement of comprehensive income, the statement of cash flows and the statement of changes in equity for the year then ended; and the notes to the financial statements, which include a description of the significant accounting policies.